CVE-2026-6135: Stack-based Buffer Overflow in Tenda F451

 Technical Summary

-The vulnerability CVE-2026-6135 affects Tenda F451 firmware version 1.0.0.7_cn_svn7958.
-It arises from a stack-based buffer overflow in the fromSetIpBind function of the /goform/SetIpBind endpoint.
-An attacker can remotely manipulate the 'page' argument to trigger the overflow, potentially leading to arbitrary code execution or denial of service.
-The CVSS 4.0 base score is 8.7, indicating high severity, with network attack vector, low attack complexity, no privileges or user interaction required, and high impact on confidentiality, integrity, and availability.
-No official patch or vendor advisory is currently available, and the product is not a cloud service.
+The Tenda F451 router firmware version 1.0.0.7_cn_svn7958 contains a stack-based buffer overflow vulnerability in the fromSetIpBind function of the /goform/SetIpBind endpoint.
+Manipulating the 'page' argument remotely can trigger this overflow, potentially allowing an attacker to execute arbitrary code or cause a denial of service.
+The vulnerability has a CVSS 4.0 base score of 8.7, indicating high severity with network attack vector, low complexity, no privileges required, and no user interaction needed.
+The vulnerability state is published, but no official remediation or patch has been documented.

 Potential Impact